yasserreslan/Ghost/README.md

 ### Pipeline Status

 Currently, the GitHub Actions pipeline associated with this code is not functioning as expected.
-This might be due to various reasons, such as misconfigurations, missing dependencies, or environmental factors.
+This is due to misconfigurations.

 For any questions or further assistance, please feel free to reach out.
 Happy deploying